Seize Your Superpower

 - Extended Time

-If you are registered with the Disabled Students Program (DSP), you are able to use the same letter that you submitted for DSP eligibility, if you feel comfortable and if it follows a similar format as the above sample letter.
+Note: If you are registered with the Disabled Students Program (DSP), you are able to use the same letter that you submitted for DSP eligibility, if you feel comfortable and if it follows the above guidelines.
 Alternatively, you can obtain a new letter that follows the recommended format.
+"Schedule A" letters do not expire, though you should confirm that the certifying entity can still be reached at the contact information provided.

 Discover Options: Students With Disabilities